 Despite being one of the most popular alcoholic beverages in the world, wine can be intimidating for many.
-The idea that wines can be “fine”, with some more expensive than others, has the potential to confuse customers, along with the different types and terms — like “vintage”’ — that come with shopping for a bottle.
-And with the various types come a range of ways to store, or even drink it, which we’ll go through in detail here.
+The idea that wines can be “fine”, with some more expensive than others, has the potential to confuse customers, along with the different types and terms — like “vintage”’ — that comes with shopping for a bottle.
+And because there are various types of wine, there is a process of making each one.

 Putting it simply, wine is made by fermenting wine grapes, which are actually different from the ones you can buy in the store.
 These wine grapes are smaller with thicker skins, a higher sugar content, and tend to have seeds in them.
 But as there are over 1,300 varieties of these grapes, you can get a huge range of finished wines.